raspberrypilearning/butterfly-garden/en/step_3.md

 --- /task ---

 Butterfly 2 has the same code as Butterfly 1.
+You are going to change it so Butterfly 2 flies in a different pattern.

 --- task ---
 Add a `point in direction`{:class="block3motion"} block after `when flag clicked`{:class="block3events"}.
 A gap will open up and the block will snap into place.